Boing! A tiny insect launches itself and you never really see it clearly.

 Leafhoppers enjoy many of the same plants that we do.
 In addition to many woody ornamentals, such as boxwood, local leafhopper species love to feed on sweet potatoes, squash, beans, horseradish, cucumbers, corn, melons, blueberries, grapes, and beets, just to name a few!
 Since leafhoppers can carry diseases with them, they put many plants at risk.

 Leaf stippling is usually the first sign of leafhopper infestations.
-This damage is normally at its worst in July and August, in the Bay Area.
+This damage is normally at its worst during the hottest months.
 While leaf stippling won’t harm a healthy plant, it does interfere with photosynthesis and it can compound water stress.
 Leaves may also appear pale or brown, and new shoots may curl up and die.
 As they feed, some leafhopper species produce honeydew, which provides the perfect growing medium for sooty mold.
 Also, leafhoppers are vectors for several plant diseases, including aster yellows, bean mosaic, and vivipary.

 Since they are so mobile, complete control is pretty much impossible.
 Spiders, assassin bugs, and lacewings all eat leafhoppers, so avoid using broad spectrum pesticides that will kill off these beneficial insects.
 Severe infestations can be treated with insecticidal soap or horticultural oil, just be judicious with the application since oils can contribute to sunburn damage.
 These treatments are only effective on nymphs.

-So, if you walk by a plant and get pelted by a bunch of tiny bugs, or you notice a lot of leaf stippling, take a closer look - it may be time for a spray of soapy water.
+So, if you walk by a plant and get pelted by a bunch of tiny bugs, or you notice a lot of leaf stippling, take a closer look - it may be time for insecticidal soap.